rustam/python-ilorest-library/README.rst

 Description
 ----------

- REST (Representational State Transfer) is a web based software architectural style consisting of a set of constraints that focuses on a system's resources.
-The Redfish library performs the basic HTTPS operations GET, POST, PUT, PATCH and DELETE on resources using the HATEOAS (Hypermedia as the Engine of Application State) Redfish architecture.
-API clients allow you to manage and interact with the system through a fixed URL and several URIs.
+ HPE RESTful API for iLO is a RESTful application programming interface for the management of iLO and iLO Chassis Manager based HPE servers.
+REST (Representational State Transfer) is a web based software architectural style consisting of a set of constraints that focuses on a system's resources. iLO REST library performs the basic HTTP operations GET, POST, PUT, PATCH and DELETE on resources using the HATEOAS (Hypermedia as the Engine of Application State) REST architecture.
+The API allows the clients to manage and interact with iLO through a fixed URL and several URIs.
 Go to the `wiki <../../wiki>`_ for more details.

 Installing
 ----------

 .. code-block:: console

-	pip install python-redfish-library
+	pip install python-ilorest-library

 Building from zip file source
 ~~~~~~~~~~~~~~~~~~~~~~~~~